The current recommendations on complementary feeding accentuate the

 more solid form.

+The foods should also be available and culturally- appropriate.
 Select foods that are affordable and easily accessible but ensure

-that you aim to diversify the foods.
+that you aim for the diversity of foods.